 As an adjective from late 12c.
 Master-key, one that will open ("master") a number of locks so differently constructed that the key proper to each will open none of the others" is from 1570s.
 Master race "race of people considered to be pre-eminent in greatness or power" (typical in reference to Nazi theories of the Aryan race, perhaps based on German Herrenvolk) is by 1935.
 From 1530 as "artist of distinguished skill;" old masters is attested by 1733.

 Master bedroom, "bedroom designed for the use of the owner of the property," as opposed to bedrooms for children or guests, is by 1919 in U.S. home-builders publications (e.g. Building Age, April 1919).
 It seems to be based on the English master's bedroom (by 1903) "bedroom of a headmaster or other master at an English boarding school or other similar institution."

 The top floor was treated much the same as the two lower ones.
 Here the closet was made just a bit larger so as to allow for a bathtub, thus pushing the partition forward, making the front room less deep than the rooms below, yet paradoxically larger, because it takes in the whole front of the house.
 This is what is known in English advertisements as the "Master's bedroom."
 [The House Beautiful, June 1921]

-early 13c., "to get the better of," from master (n.) and also from Old French maistrier, from Medieval Latin magistrare.
-Meaning "to reduce to subjugation" is early 15c.; that of "to acquire complete knowledge" is from 1740s.
+c.
+1200, maistren, "to get the better of, prevail against; reduce to subjugation," from master (n.) and also from Old French maistriier, Medieval Latin magistrare.
+Meaning "acquire complete knowledge of, overcome the difficulties of, learn so as to be able to apply or use" is from 1740s.
 Related: Mastered; mastering.